 The final verdict is that I will absolutely be buying the Le Rond Camembert Flavour again and soon.
 Based on this I am also now keen to try the violife spread, in particular the creamy with hot peppers spread.
 In terms of trying to reduce my fat intake when it comes to eating all the cheese I would also happily swap our usual grated cheese for the Violife grated cheese for the whole family and I honestly think the kids would be non the wiser, just healthier!

 If you are vegan or are on the hunt for a cheese alternative then I highly recommend you start with the Violife range.
 They have a lot of products to choose from and they are really tasty and as a bonus they are great value for money.
 I expected them to be a lot more expensive then diary cheeses but they aren’t, all the products are around the £2 mark and they are available in most high street supermarkets including Asda, Sainsburys and Tesco, so there is no need to go out of your way to find them, you can simply pick them up with your weekly shop.

-If you are thinking of going vegan, or would just like to try to have a more plant-based diet then check out these vegan recipes to help you get started.
+If you are thinking of going vegan, or would just like to try to have a more plant-based diet then check out the Ultimate Guide to Veganuary along with these vegan recipes to help you get started.
 If you are thinking of going vegetarian and not vegan, then have a read of this post Is cheese vegetarian? that goes through a number of different cheeses and helps you identify which ones are and aren’t suitable for vegetarians.